Getting It Out of Our Heads

 Two things in particular grew out of this experience for me.
 Firstly the recognition that in many instances working out how to “go on” or perhaps “make progress” was a great outcome, because in many of these circumstances it was actually impossible to frame the issue as a problem, at least in the conventional way.
 Often it was nothing more than a sense of unease or disquiet.
 Sometimes it was something so complex that establishing even a cursory sense of the factors that were at work was too difficult.
 So people had got used to feeling their way forward but appreciated the time and space to talk it through a bit.

-Secondly I developconversation_leadershiped a heightened appreciation of the power of what one writer calls “relational-responsive” talk.
+Secondly I developed a heightened appreciation of the power of what one writer calls “relational-responsive” talk.
 What I mean by that is that it was OK to be involved in a conversation that went all over the place, that wasn’t structured and which I contributed observations and opinions to (conventionally coaches didn’t offer advice).
 These were conversations which required significant attention and I found myself somehow knowing what to say without having consciously thought about it.
 I also learned, through practice, that it helps to make any “background thinking” explicit, rather than keeping it hidden.

 I began to understand more fully that who we are and how we “show up” in a conversation is an incredibly important part of what sets really good leaders apart.
 I also began to understand more fully how much the conventional thinking about leadership actually constrains how many people in leadership roles feel they are able to be.
 It demands a degree of forward focused certainty that actually proves quite difficult to maintain in reality.